 While the job description of a travel agent varies based on the individual you are working with, most travel advisors can help you with a number of parts of the travel planning process, and it usually starts with identifying a travel destination with you and booking a great hotel.
 These could include large chains if you’re looking for more consistency, or small boutique hotels and family-owned businesses if you want more local charm.
 Any hotel that you can find on a booking site is usually one that a travel advisor can also book for you.
 Resorts and cruises are other components that you’ll usually find in a travel advisor’s wheelhouse.

-You can book both business trips and leisure trips with a travel agent, as well as international travel and domestic.
+You can book both business trips and leisure trips with a travel agent, as well as international travel and domestic travel.
 Travel advisors can book a wide range of trips, helping you choose everything from the best bachelorette travel destination to a great place for off-the-beaten-path travel.
+What is a travel agent if not an all-in-one travel Swiss Army knife, after all?

 You might also want to consider a travel advisor for travel insurance, and they shine when you’re planning a group trip and need to take into account multiple people’s needs (whether travel preferences, accessibility needs or other accommodations) at once.
 Services from travel advisors are particularly useful as we start to travel during the pandemic, because they can share updated safety protocol with you as well as help you navigate changed travel plans.